GoobyFRS/bluebotpc-web/pages/contact.md

 ### Our Limitations

-Below you will find an incomprensive list of services we do not offer or officially support...
+Below you will find a list of services we do not offer or officially support...

 1. No Email server hosting.
 Please checkout [ProtonMail](https://account.proton.me/refer-a-friend?referrer=9E1AC5Q1T3Z0) instead.
 2. No Professional Web Designer on staff.
-3. No certified Data Recovery
-4. No current HIPPA Compliance

 ### Company 2023 Road Map